Health Information Technology

 Total Credits: 64 credits (4 semesters)

 Study the medical information and records industry.
-You'll learn how to analyze and protect patient data.
+You’ll learn how to organize, analyze and protect medical data while exploring topics employers care about, like privacy, ethics, healthcare law, data security and compliance.

 You'll study: